subnature68/hello-world/README.md

 # hello-world
-Trying fulfill first tutor on Git-hub
+Trying fulfill the first tutorial on GitHub